johann2/sscs/README.md

 * Simple
 * Entity is an index to component table
 * Everything is kept in ```Vec```s
 * Uses bitmasks to keep track which components an entity has.
-This limits the number of component types to 31. (one bit is to determine if the entity is alive)
+This limits the number of component types to 31, but should be really fast (haven't checked yet, though)
 * Systems have no state

 ##Tutorial